wlandau/r-multiverse.github.io/review.md

 and if the R package:

+1. Attributes ownership and authorship clearly and consistently.
 1. Includes a license from the "Licenses" section at the end of this policy.
 1. Does not have an advisory in the [R Consortium Advisory Database](https://github.com/RConsortium/r-advisory-database).
 1. Is not part of the CRAN mirror at <https://github.com/cran>.